JohnTWhite/VersionObserver/README.md

 ## Query Azure Dev Ops API
 - Create a PAT (Personal Access Token) in Azure Devops.
-- Configure azure devops token VersionObserver.json in configs folder.
-Ensure you also provide a cookie.
+- Configure VersionObserver.json in configs folder.
+Ensure you provide all values.
 - Run the application without any command line arguments.
 - This will recursively search all repositories for CSProj files, convert them to type XMLDocument, and save project refrences, and version to the dedicated database.